I

 RTCAdapter sketch needs to communicate with your WTIU via the WiFi

 router.
 Enter: The SSID of your router The WiFi password of your router The TCP Service port of this device (don't change this).
-The number of WTIU's that RTCAdapter should connect to (not the WTIU number).
+The active WTIU on your layout.
+Check each box if the WTIU is present.
+(You can pinch zoom in to make checking the boxes a little easier.)
 Then click on [Setup Remote to WiFi Adapter]. |

 |